Sim e Não

 Sim e Não ("Yes and No") is the fifth album released by Brazilian band Nando Reis e os Infernais.
 It marks the first time Reis did not write songs under the influence of alcohol or other drugs.
-He commented that "It wans't easy.
+He commented that "It wasn't easy.
 I have always been seen as an artist connected to drugs and alcohol and that wasn't for nothing.
 I had this as a stimulant for my creative process.
 For a while, it had its benefits.
 But, with all that dependence and addiction, it started to be bad."

 Two songs from the album were inspired by people close to Nando Reis: "Sim e Não" (inspired by his ex-girlfriend Nani) and "Espatódea" (inspired by his daughter Zoe).
 Commenting on the latter, Reis said once Zoe asked him when he would compose "O mundo é bão, Zoézinha"(lit.
 "The World Is Good, Little Zoe", but "good" is spelled as in the Brazilian hillbilly dialect), in a reference to the song "O Mundo É Bão, Sebastião!", which Reis had written for his son Sebastião.
 "I tried to postpone it, but she didn't fell for that.
 Then I did this song ("Espatódea").
 Unlike my other children, there is a particularity in our case: she's red-haired.
 And the son touches this bond of ours.
 "Espatodea" is a tree that has an orange flower.
 Zoé's hair has an intense orange color because she's very white."

 "Monoico" brings "a torrent of erotic images in which a man and a woman mix up until the difference between genres make no difference at all.
 Reis referred to it as "a manifesto".